Canada's government to stop advertising on Facebook and Instagram after Meta says it will block news

 Meta promised at the time to block Canadian news content on its Facebook and Instagram platforms to address Canada’s recently passed Online News Act.

-Rodriguez said the decision from Meta is “unreasonable” and “irresponsible,” and as a result Canada would stop advertising on their platforms.
+Rodriguez said the decision from Meta was “unreasonable” and “irresponsible,” and as a result Canada would stop advertising on their platforms.

+He said the federal government spends about 10 million Canadian dollars (around $7.5 million) a year to advertise on the platforms.
+This money, he added, will be put into other ad campaigns.

+Soon after the federal announcement, Quebec Premier Francois Legault tweeted that the province was also suspending advertising on Facebook and Instagram, and Montreal Mayor Valerie Plante said on Twitter that the city would stop ads on Facebook.

-Reacting to the latest Canadian announcement, a Meta spokesperson said Wednesday that the Online News Act is a “flawed legislation that ignores the realities of how our platforms work,” and that the company does not collect links to news content to show on their social platforms.
-He said publishers are the ones deciding to post them on Facebook or Instagram.
+Reacting to the latest Canadian announcement, a Meta spokesperson said the Online News Act is “flawed legislation that ignores the realities of how our platforms work.”
+He said that the company does not collect links to news content to show on their social platforms and that publishers are the ones deciding to post them on Facebook or Instagram.

-“Unfortunately, the regulatory process is not equipped to make changes to the fundamental features of the legislation that have always been problematic, and so we plan to comply by ending news availability in Canada in the coming weeks,” said the spokesperson on a statement sent to The Associated Press.
+“Unfortunately, the regulatory process is not equipped to make changes to the fundamental features of the legislation that have always been problematic, and so we plan to comply by ending news availability in Canada in the coming weeks,” the spokesperson said in a statement sent to The Associated Press.

-The annual report on government spending shows the federal government spent just over 11.4 million Canadian dollars (around $8.6 million) advertising on Facebook and Instagram in 2021-2022.

 Google has also promised to start blocking Canadian news when the bill takes effect in six months.

-Rodriguez said the government is in talks with the company and believes their concerns will be managed by the regulations that will come to implement the bill.
+Rodriguez said the government is in talks with the company and believes its concerns will be managed by the regulations that will come to implement the bill.